barry-scott/CLI-tools/Source/update_linux/README.md

 Debian like includes Dedian, Ubuntu etc that use apt.

-update-linux uses ssh to run commands on the hosts being worked.
+update-linux uses ssh to run commands on the hosts being worked on.

 It assumes that it can `ssh root@<host>` without a password prompt.

+However when using the --self option to update localhost sudo will be used it not run as root.
+This will be prompted for the sudo password as necessary.

 If running update-linux on a macOS system it is necessary to flush DNS so that freshly booted hosts can be accessed by host-name.

 This is done with the command `sudo killall -HUP mDNSResponder`.

-update-linux will refuse to update the host it is running on.
+update-linux will refuse to update the host it is running on unless the -self options is used.

 ## update-linux update process